hashgroup/backend-interview/Readme.md

-# Backend Developer Interview - Hotel Booking System
+# BE Engineer Interview - Hotel Booking System

 You have been assigned the task of building a backend system for a booking engine that will be used by a hotel group.
 The system will be built using microservices to ensure scalability and ease of maintenance with a large team.